 Regional gatekeepers play a critical role in the decision-making and oversight processes related to service provision and monitoring.
 Gatekeepers are experienced child welfare staff with a knowledge of risk and safety assessments along with evidence-based practices.
 They also have an established professional relationship with the prevention services provider network.
 They serve as a support to frontline workers and supervisors for consultation related to prevention services selection and act as a liaison between field staff, families, and service providers.
 Regional gatekeepers for preventative services will also promote quality preventive casework practice by performing quality assurance measures on candidacy selections and referrals to services.
+Gatekeepers will review the risk identified to ensure candidacy determinations are appropriate.
 Gatekeepers will have the ability to send referrals back to workers for changes and are assigned the responsibility for ultimately sending referrals to contracted providers.
 The referral for services requires consent from family, supervisor approval, and regional gatekeeper oversight and approval.
 Referrals for services and candidacy status will be captured in the state CCWIS system for data collection and monitoring.